maddie480/JungleHelper/README.md

   - Frames should be 1920x1080 and use white and transparent as only colors (the wipe is then tinted by the game).
 - In Ahorn map metadata, type this in the Wipe field: `JungleHelper/SpriteWipe:MyMod/WipeName`

-The following wipes are included with the helper:
+The following wipes are included with the helper, and are available for picking in the Ahorn metadata window dropdown:
-- `JungleHelper/SpriteWipe:JungleHelper/Ch3Vine`
+- Vines

 ## The Lantern and Skin Mods